Sub-subject: Introduction to China. Economic Profile of Chinese provinces. Syllabus:

 - Major religions in China: Confucianism, Taoism, Buddhism, and Christianity

-- China is the Central State of the Sinic Civilization but may also belong to the The People's Republic of China is a nation with a very early Civilization and a long history.
+- China is the Central State of the Sinic Civilisation but may also belong to the The People's Republic of China is a nation with a very early Civilisation and a long history.
 The ancient Chinese has invented: the compass, the gunpowder, the art of paper-making achievement of all the times.